wojciechc1/DataSet_maker/README.md

 - Support other image sources beyond Google Images.
 - Parallel downloading for faster scraping.
 - Command-line interface for easy usage

----

-## License

-MIT License – free to use and modify.